NomicFoundation/hardhat/docs/hardhat-network/README.md

-# Hardhat Network: An Explanation <!--theoretical, not practical; for studying, not for working-->
+# Hardhat Network <!-- An Explanation: theoretical, not practical; for studying, not for working-->

 <!-- TODO: make all RPC method mentions be links to the reference on those methods. -->